hsahovic/poke-env/docs/source/getting_started.rst

 Installing ``poke-env``
 =======================

 Ensure Python 3.10 or later is installed.
-Dependencies listed `here <https://github.com/hsahovic/poke-env/blob/master/pyproject.toml>`__ will be installed automatically.
+Package dependencies are installed automatically.

 .. code-block:: bash